openhwgroup/cv-hpdcache/docs/source/architecture.rst

 This replacement policy requires only one 8-bit Linear Feedback Shift Register (LFSR).

-Each time there is a refill operation, the miss handler selects either a free way (valid bit is set to 0), or a way designated by the value in the LFSR.
-Each time the miss handler uses the pseudo random value, it performs a shift of the LFSR.
+Each time there is a miss (read, CMO prefetch, write in write-back mode), the cache controller selects either a free way (valid bit is set to 0), or a way designated by the value in the LFSR.
+If the random way is in **fetch** mode, then the cache controller selects the first way which is not in **fetch** mode, giving the highest priority to clean ways.
+If all ways are in **fetch** mode, then the request is put on-hold in the replay table.
+Each time the cache controller uses the pseudo random value, it performs a shift of the LFSR.

-This pseudo random policy has a lower area footprint than the PLRU policy because it only uses a 8-bit LFSR.
+This pseudo random policy has a lower area footprint than the PLRU policy because it only uses a 8-bit LFSR (independently of the number of cachelines in the cache).
 The PLRU policy requires one bit per cacheline in the cache.
 However, some applications may exhibit lower performance with the pseudo random replacement policy as locality is not considered while selecting the victim.

 RAM Organization